 Yet another reason why Texas inspires weird fiction is that Texas still has a frontier mentality; it is perceived by writers as a state where unknown lurks and anything can be expected.
 This said, the panelists magnanimously acknowledged that Australians have a lot of affinity with Texans because of the frontier mentality; hence, weird fiction set in Australia would also have a true ring.

 Eric Marin at the Lone Star State of Fantasy panel

-Other parts of the world, it was implied, can hardly live up to the task of serving as a setting for weird fiction.
+Other parts of the world, it was implied, can hardly serve as a setting for weird fiction.
 Eric Marin, the only panelist who wasn’t from Texas — he was from Maine — conceded that weird fiction would be less believable if it was set in Maine.
 He didn’t explain why.
 But isn’t a lot of Stephen King’s fiction set in New England, in its quaint, little, time-forgotten towns?
-Isn’t the supernatural element quite believable in King’s stories?
-I wondered.
+Isn’t the supernatural element quite believable in King’s stories, I wondered.